Get started in Oxford Drama

 This page provides a step-by-step guide for how to get your foot in the door of Oxford Drama.

-Step 1: Subscribe to the OUDS newsletter, become an OUDS member, and subscribe to the TAFF mailing list
+Step 1: Join the OUDS Facebook Portal, subscribe to the OUDS newsletter, and to the OUTTS mailing list

-On a weekly basis in term, and less frequently during the vacations, auditions, crew calls and a whole host of other opportunities are posted on the OUDS Newsletter, with details of how to get involved; the best way to be part of a show is to reply to one of these open calls.
-If you sign up to the OUDS Newsletter using your Oxford email address (), you'll also automatically become an OUDS Member and you'll gain access to our termly workshops and socials, as well as the ability to stand and vote in the yearly OUDS committee elections.
+On a regular basis, auditions, crew calls and a whole host of other opportunities are posted on the OUDS Facebook Portal and the OUDS Newsletter, with details of how to get involved; the best way to be part of a show is to reply to one of these open calls.
+We strongly recommend you join both, and feel free to join if you are still a prospective student!
+If you sign up to the OUDS Newsletter using your Oxford email address (email@example.com), you'll also automatically become an OUDS Member and you'll gain access to our termly workshops and socials, as well as the ability to stand and vote in the yearly OUDS committee elections.

-If you are a technician then it is also worth subscribing to the TAFF mailing list, to keep up to date with the latest technical and design opportunities.
+If you are a technician then it is also worth subscribing to the OUTTS mailing list, to keep up to date with the latest technical and design opportunities.

 Nearly all cast roles, and some crew roles, will require you to meet with the producer and director of the team behind the show before you can join.
 While this can be quite daunting at first, you should remember that they are students too, and were probably very recently in exactly your position.